neutralface-io/nfai-web/instructions/instructions.md

    - Add filtering functionality to the dataset listing page
    - Implement filtering functionality to filter datasets by category, license, etc.

+### 3.8 Dataset Collections
+#### Requirements:
+- Allow users to create and manage collections of datasets
+- Allow users to add datasets to collections
+- Allow users to remove datasets from collections

+#### Implementation Plan:
+1. **Collection Management**
+   - Create a collection management page to allow users to create and manage collections
+   - Allow users to add datasets to collections
+   - Allow users to remove datasets from collections

 ---

 ## 4. Next Steps & Milestones